methanoliver/pandoc-fimfic/README.md

 #### fimfic-footnote-marker-style ####

-While it is not possible to make in-page anchor links on Fimfiction, most browsers treat superscript characters the same as their regular counterparts for the purposes of in-page search.
-It is convenient to put footnote markers in brackets, because then, searching for "(1)" will allow the reader to quickly jump between the footnote text and the footnote marker.
+While it is not possible to make in-page anchor links on Fimfiction, for the purposes of in-page search superscript text is equivalent to non-superscript.
+It is convenient to put footnote markers in brackets, because then, searching for `(1)` will allow the reader to quickly jump between the footnote text and the footnote marker.
 This configuration option allows you to control this:

     fimfic-footnote-marker-style:
         - "[strong][sup]{{!fnscale!}}("